 Another contrast between the two response lists is that nobody mentions money when you ask them why they want to farm but everyone lists money when we look at why no one is continuing to farm.
 Salatin pointed out something vital missing from both lists – relationship issues.
 He believes that if farmers were surrounded by a group of cheerleaders many issues could be solved.
 There’s a real independent spirit in farmers but a lot of pressures could be relieved with symbiotic sympathetic relationships.

-Farmers don’t take astute business principles into their farms.
-Here’s Salatin’s list of what a farm that succeeds looks like as follows:
+Farmers don’t apply astute business principles to their farms.
+Here’s Salatin’s list of what a farm that succeeds looks like:

 Connected to community

 Pride – why can’t farmers walk around like marines?

 Some free time! – Polyface does not have any lights on our tractors!

 The Importance of Daydreaming and developing a vision

 Salatin then asked the group to take 60 seconds to daydream about and visualize their dream farm where money, time, family, and place are not issues.
 If you could have the place of your dreams, what would that look like?

 Work-shoppers said there would be the following things:

 Salatin praised the group for the health of their vision of what CAN be.
 He said that when a farm begins to utilize their vision they realize how under-utilized their resource base is.

 “Most of us come with a sense of scarcity and an I CAN’T attitude.
 We have a big CAN’T. We need to start looking at what we CAN open up to and then we CAN start making a living.”
 He gave examples of a rose farm with one acre in Rhode Island that supports 5 people.
 Another example from Edmonton, Alberta is a woman with a business called On Borrowed Ground.
 She borrows land in 11 backyards, has not rent, no capitalization and she’s making a living.
 He reminded the group that Google and Microsoft actually encourage their people to daydream.